Alcoholism Treatment Program

 The most important thing for you to keep in mind while you are going through our Garden State Detox-led recovery process is that you are preparing yourself for when you are out on your own.
 You should be visualizing you taking what you are experiencing and learning here and using it once you do not have all of the support that is as easily accessible as it is here.

 In some cases, this will involve you not being completely on your own.
 Examples of this type of aftercare include being a part of a therapeutic community or support group, receiving regular counseling or group therapy, and taking advantage of alternative treatment methods.
+Sometimes called peer support groups, these groups consist of people in recovery from substance use disorders such as alcohol.

 Which is considered the most effective treatment for alcoholism?

 AA shines.
 Most of the studies that measured abstinence found AA was significantly better than other interventions or no intervention.
 In one study, it was found to be 60% more effective.
 None of the studies found AA to be less effective.
+However, A doctor, substance abuse therapist or addiction treatment center counselor should help you and your loved one choose the type of treatment and treatment plan that’s right.